 Analysis of results and challenges: Much of Alaska’s lands with high mineral-resource potential have poorly exposed geology due to tundra and tree cover.
 Airborne geophysical surveys measure physical properties of the earth; these properties correspond to various geologic features and measurements are not affected by vegetation.
 Airborne geophysical survey data are invaluable for guiding subsequent ground-based geologic mapping, sampling, and associated mineral-assessment work.
 Only about 28 percent of prioritized mineral-bearing state lands have been geophysically surveyed, and the Division of Geological & Geophysical Surveys (DGGS) is committed to acquiring data in remaining areas of the state that have high mineral-resource potential, subject to availability of funding.

-In FY2017, DGGS contracted for a new federally-funded airborne geophysical survey covering about 5,382 square miles in the Porcupine River area in northeastern Alaska.
+In FY2017, DGGS contracted for a new federally-funded airborne geophysical survey for the U.S. Geological Survey (USGS) covering about 5,292 square miles in the Porcupine River area in northeastern Alaska.
 DGGS also partnered with the University of Alaska Fairbanks and the USGS to fly four additional surveys for geologic-hazard assessments, covering a total of 185 square miles.
-These datasets are scheduled for public release in FY2019, with an anticipated release of 5,566 square miles of geophysical surveys.
+Both of these datasets were publicly released in FY2019.

 The state-funded Strategic and Critical Minerals (SCM) project (FY2013-2015) allowed DGGS to annually publish more than twice the amount of airborne geophysical data published in prior years under the state’s annually funded, Airborne Geophysical/Geological Mineral Inventory (AGGMI) program.
-Budget cuts in FY2016 eliminated both the SCM project and AGGMI program, and the lack of state funding means that no further state-funded airborne geophysical surveys of mineral districts are planned.
-If the federal 3DEEP critical minerals program is funded by the U.S. Congress in FFY2019, DGGS may be contracted by the USGS to manage geophysical contracts covering large portions of Alaska’s mineral districts, potentially starting as early as late FY2019.
+Budget cuts in FY2016 eliminated both the SCM project and AGGMI program, and the lack of state funding meant that no further state-funded airborne geophysical surveys of mineral districts could be planned.
+The federal Earth MRI critical minerals program was funded by the U.S. Congress in FFY2019, and it is anticipated to be a 10-year project to acquire airborne geophysical surveys, geologic mapping, and lidar over areas of the nation with critical minerals potential.
+DGGS has been contracted by the USGS to manage the federal geophysical contracts covering large portions of Alaska’s mineral districts.
+In FY2019, a state capital project provided one year of state matching funds to further this work.
+Initial surveying of about 4,200 square miles is planned for spring/summer 2020 in the Yukon-Tanana Uplands, with publication of survey data in early FY2021.

 Target #2: Publish reports and/or digital data sets on mineral-resource geology and mineral-industry exploration activity